precondition/qmk_firmware/keyboards/kyria/keymaps/default/readme.md

                        `----------------------------------'  `----------------------------------'
 ```

-This is where you'll find all the keys that are generally between the main block of a classic keyboard and the numpad in addition to modifiers on easy access on the home row for fast and comfortable chording with navigation keys and media controls.
+This is where you'll find all the keys that are generally between the main block of a classic keyboard and the numpad in addition to media controls and modifiers on easy access on the home row for fast and comfortable chording with navigation keys.

 Useful mnemonics:
-- “GACS“ to remember the order of the modifiers on the left-hand home row
+- “GACS” to remember the order of the modifiers on the left-hand home row
 - <kbd>Scroll Lock</kbd> is on the same key as <kbd>Caps Lock</kbd> because they're both locks
 - <kbd>Delete</kbd> is on the same key as <kbd>Backspace</kbd> because they both erase characters
 - <kbd>Home</kbd> is the leftmost position on the current line so it is above <kbd>←</kbd>.
 Same logic applies for <kbd>End</kbd>.